ghassanpl/reflector/README.md

 # reflector

 > **NOTE**: This is still a work in progress.
 Right now the tool mostly works, but is imperfect, generates imperfect code, and has bugs.
 Use at your own risk.

 > Pull requests welcomed and encouraged and begged for!

 ## What is it?

 Reflector is a C++20 tool similar to the Unreal Header Tool.
-It will scan the headers in you codebase for types/methods/fields annotated with a [special reflection syntax](https://github.com/ghassanpl/reflector/wiki/Usage#code-requirements).
+It will scan the headers in your codebase for types/methods/fields annotated with a [special reflection syntax](https://github.com/ghassanpl/reflector/wiki/Usage#code-requirements).
 It will then create files containing reflection information about those entities.
 The main type of file it will create is the [`*.mirror`](https://github.com/ghassanpl/reflector/wiki/Artifacts#mirror) file, which you are meant to include in the files Reflector is scanning.
 This will inject reflection information straight into your files, allowing for compile-time reflection of these entities.

 ```c++
 #include "Component.h.mirror"